spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ## `acceleration.refresh_period`

 Optional.
-Filter the data fetched from the source to include only records with a timestamp within the last specified `refresh_period`.
-Requires `time_column` and `time_format` parameters to identify the timestamp column and format.
-Only supported for `full` refresh_mode datasets.
+A duration to filter dataset refresh source queries to recent data (duration into past from now).
+Requires `time_column` and `time_format` to also be configured.
+Only supported for `full` refresh mode datasets.

+For example, `refresh_period: 24h` will include only records with a timestamp within the last 24 hours.

 See [Duration](../duration/index.md)